sjlamerton/data_sum/README.md

 ## Running

-When running the application expects the data file to be located at the path `data/numbers.csv` relative to the working directory.
+When running the application expects the data file to be located at the path `data/numbers.csv` relative to the working directory, or it can be passed as a command line argument, i.e. data_sum path/to/datafile